michalovadek/eurlex/README.md

 Michal Ovádek (2021) Facilitating access to data on European Union laws, Political Research Exchange, 3:1, DOI: [10.1080/2474736X.2020.1870150](https://www.tandfonline.com/doi/full/10.1080/2474736X.2020.1870150)

 ## Usage

-The `eurlex` R package attempts to significantly reduce the overhead associated with using SPARQL and REST APIs made available by the EU Publication Office.
-Compared to web-scraping, the package provides simpler, more efficient and transparent access to data on European Union laws and policies.

 The `eurlex` package currently envisions the typical use-case to consist of getting bulk information about EU legislation into R as fast as possible.
 The package contains three core functions to achieve that objective: `elx_make_query()` to create pre-defined or customized SPARQL queries; `elx_run_query()` to execute the pre-made or any other manually input query; and `elx_fetch_data()` to fire GET requests for certain metadata to the REST API.